geobakery/GeospatialAnalyzer/documentation/neighbour.md

 # nearestNeighbour - API Call
-In this document, we will describe important and good-to-know facts about the nearestNeighbour service
+In this document we will describe important and good-to-know facts about the nearestNeighbour service

 ## Functionality
 Returns all features that are within a certain distance of the transferred geometry.
 The number of features returned can be limited using the count parameter.
 The features are returned in ascending order of distance from the transferred geometry.